Akron/pdf-reorganizer/README.md

   ],
   "docs" : [
     [1,2],
-    [3,"5@90"]
+    [3,"5@90"],
+    [6#This is a comment"]
   ]
 }
 ```

 The `docs` array contains a list of documents resulting from the reorganization of the
 source documents (listed in `src`).
 Each document is represented by a list of page
 numbers.

 If pages were rotated (clockwise by 90, 180 or 270 degrees) this is appended to the pagenumber
 separated by an `@` symbol (e.g. `5@180` means page 5 is rotated by 180 degree).

+If pages had comments, these comments are appended to the pagenumber
+separated by an `#` symbol.
+Comments always follow rotation marks, if they exist
+and can contain all symbols.

 In the future this format may allow merging PDFs.
 To allow for that,
 page numbers can have a reference prefix refering to the PDF in the `src`